 Before coming to university, I was slightly unsure of what career path I wanted to take.
 I was interested in being either a nurse or a teacher, but ultimately decided I wanted to help the youngest generation to develop and grow, and so chose to study to be a teacher.
 I decided to do this at Sunderland as, when I came to an Open Day, I was able to see the incredible resources on offer and I was able to talk to current students and staff who were all extremely helpful and supportive, answering all my queries about the degree.
 They made me feel very welcome.
-I was worried about being an older student and that I wouldn’t fit in, but the University has a dynamic range of students and I’ve found the community to be nothing but supportive and welcoming.
+I was worried about being a mature student and that I wouldn’t fit in, but the University has a dynamic range of students and I’ve found the community to be nothing but supportive and welcoming.

-The best aspect of the BA (Hons) Primary Education course was the staff and my fellow students.
+The best aspect of the BA (Hons) Primary Education with QTS course was the staff and my fellow students.
 The staff ensure everybody is able to have the knowledge and understanding, as well as practical experience, before undertaking placements.
 They make the lectures and seminars exciting and interesting too.
 For example, in one class, we all had to conduct our own science experiment, which helped us to gain a better understanding of how we could teach that lesson to the children.

 I have now furthered my education by continuing at the University of Sunderland to complete my MA SEND.
 I am thoroughly enjoying the course so far and have completed two of my modules.
 Critical Thinking has been my favourite, as this allowed me to reflect on my own pedagogies.
 I’m now really enjoying completing my thesis, where I’m focusing on outdoor learning and how this can benefit children with ASD, which is a particular interest of mine.
 Two optional modules I’m completing are Supporting Social, Emotional and Mental Health Needs and Barriers to Learning.
 These interlink so well and have given me insight into how I can help support children holistically with SEMH, but also other SEND, as I am able to understand how these barriers could affect them.